Kmc2000/scanfinalyearproject/README.md

 You can visit our website at https://kmc2000.github.io/scanfinalyearproject/ to learn more!

 # What can it do?:
-* This program scans files and, using some clever heuristics, determines whether or not it looks like malware or not.
+* This program scans files and, using some clever heuristics, determines whether or not it looks like malware.
 * It will provide a confidence score and a classification, with the option to remove a file.

 # Running